Home > Fitness

 Support us!
 GearJunkie may earn a small commission from affiliate links in this article.
 Learn More

-During foam roller testing, a systematic evaluation regime was followed to ensure each foam roller received equal testing across the board.
-Each foam roller was tested for the same duration and on the same muscle groups over a time span of 2 weeks.
+We tested the best foam rollers using a systematic evaluation regime to ensure each roller received equal testing across the board.
+Each roller was tested for the same duration and on the same muscle groups over a 2-week span.
 Following our testing, we noted the foam roller’s firmness, length, and texture and identified changes in soreness, mobility, and pain afterward.

-To learn the differences between designs and more on how we conducted our tests, be sure to check out the buyer’s guide and FAQ section at the end of this article.
-We’ve even put together a comparison chart to see how the foam rollers stack up against one another.
+To learn the differences between designs and more about how we conducted our tests, be sure to check out the buyer’s guide and price and value section at the end of this article.
+We’ve even put together a comparison chart to see how the foam rollers compare.
 Below are our picks for the best foam rollers of 2024.

 The Best Foam Rollers of 2024